Become a Certified Texas Educator

 2. Complete the FasTrack Zero Course

-In this course, you will learn how to take the Pre-Admission Content Test (PACT).
+This course teaches you how to take the Pre-Admission Content Test (PACT).
 This is a certification test in your subject area.
 This test is used for admission into the Educator Preparation Program (EPP).
-Although the content of the PACT tests is the same as the TExES Tests, only those who are not in a program can take a PACT test.
-These tests may be taken and must be passed before anyone can join the FasTrack Program.
-Though TExES Test preparation materials is useful in preparation for PACT tests, the preservice teacher should be sure that they have registered for the correct test.
-The FasTrack director can help with this information as we do not certify in all content areas that are available for testing.
+Although the content of the PACT tests is the same as the TExES Tests, only those not in a program can take a PACT test.
+These tests must be taken and passed before anyone can join the FasTrack Program.
+Though TExES Test preparation materials are helpful in preparation for PACT tests, the preservice teacher should ensure they have registered for the correct test.
+The Fa Track director can help with this information, as we do not certify all available content areas for testing.

 3. Complete the McMurry Virtual Campus Orientation for Online Learning